jayjayjpg/programming-is-for-the-curious/slides/001-crafting-comics-for-literally-everyone.md

 ---
 notes: |
-  Title Slide: Comics for Literally Everyone
+  Title Slide: Programming Is for The Curious
 ---

 <div class="clearfix block block--long">
-  <h1>Crafting Comics for Literally Everyone</h1>
+  <h1>Programming Is for The Curious</h1>
 </div>

 <footer class="clearfix bottom title-footer" style="margin-top: 3em;">